RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 ## Package Identification and purls
-In order to accurately report on vulnerabilities in Red Hat products, scanning vendors must properly identify the Red Hat package versions for RPMs, RPM modules and container first content, to identify any backported fixes.
+In order to accurately report on vulnerabilities in Red Hat products, scanning vendors must properly identify the Red Hat package versions for RPMs, RPM modules and container first content, to correctly identify delivered Red Hat security patches.
 The following section provides guidance on how to find information about packages and how they are reported in Red Hat's CSAF advisories and VEX  content.

 ### RPMs and RPM modules
 An RPM package is a file format used by the Red Hat Package Manager (RPM) system for software distribution and management,